syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Relational-Getting-Started.md

 ### Sort Row/Column by Date

-You can sort a field either to ascending or descending order acording to date by using the **sortOrder** property.
+You can sort a field either in ascending or descending order according for date type by using the **sortOrder** property.
 Sorting is applicable only for Row and Column fields.
 By default, fields are arranged in ascending order.

-N> To apply sorting by date, you need to specify the require `format` and `formatString` to the field.
+N> To apply sorting by date, you need to specify the `format` and `formatString` in the field.

 {% highlight html %}